liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 Type inference has some restrictions. why?
 And it's said that it has some connection with ref type.
 A:

+Q: I want to add some printting in ParseTree/CODEGEN\_PARSETREE.sml, but it will raise Io exception.
+Why is that, and how can i add debug printting stmts?
+A:

 # Doubts